Updated: Jul 25

 Compared to its Latin American neighbours, Bolivia produces only a very tiny amount of coffee.
 It's production amounts to less than 1% of the world coffee market.
 Thanks to investment, education and the perseverance of it's coffee farming families this origin offers great quality if not quantity.

-A Brief History of Bolivian Coffee
+A Brief History of Secrets of Bolivian Coffee

 The exact origins of the coffee industry in Bolivia are hard to fathom, but what we do know is that for much of the last century the coffee growing regions of Bolivia were divided up between a small number of wealthy land-owners.
 It remained this way until the 1950's, when the Bolivian Government introduced land reforms, carving up large areas of land into smaller plots, where possible, returning the land to the families who had originally owned it.